matancharcon/Book-Scrabble/README.md

 Usage
 - Launch the Book Scrabble application.
-- Choose the game mode (single-player or multiplayer) from the main menu.
+- Choose the game mode (creat a game or join a game) from the main menu.
 - Follow the on-screen instructions to play the game.
 - Use your keyboard to enter book titles or author names to form words.
 - Press Enter to submit your word.
 The game will verify its validity and update the score accordingly.